Accreditation and qualifications

 • ITEC

-Awarding bodies are regulated by ofqual
+Awarding bodies are regulated by OFQUAL

 By gaining qualifications you are going to face less official issue.
 Such as gaining insurance, been approved to teach and working in other counties.
 It doesn’t guarantee the course will be the best but it’s the most respected certificate to have.